mlgupta/keyper-web/content/home/faq.md

 Thanks in advance.
 We love suggestions/bug reports.
 Please drop us a line at support@dbsentry.com
 ## Where is the documentation?
 All documentation is located [here](/docs/)
+## Do you have a Demo/Sandbox for Keyper?
+Yes we do.
+We have a demo system running on https://sprout.dbsentry.com.
+And also 4 containers running SSH that can be used for testing.
+Drop us a line at support@dbsentry.com and we'll send you credentials.
 ## I have a question which is not answered here.
 Send your question to support@dbsentry.com and we'll try to address it.
 # Technical